Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

     -   set
         -   king {resident} - King command to change the king of the nation.
         -   capital {town} - Sets the capitol and king of the nation.
+        -   board
-        -   board {message} - Sets message seen by residents upon logging in.
+            - {message} - Sets message seen by residents upon logging in.
+            - none - Sets an empty board which will not be seen on login or in the /nation status screen.
         -   taxes {$} - Sets nationtax applied to the towns within the nation.
         -   name {name} - Sets the nation's name.
         -   spawn - Sets the nation spawn point.